 Show off your gear

-If you have the budget, try painting your gear, allowing it to become part of the centerpiece of the photo, not just an obligatory and boring photo of a car or bus.
+If you have the budget, try painting your gear, allowing it to become part of the centerpiece of the photo, not just a generic, obligatory photo of a car or bus.

-Here’s an example from our client and Rezdy’s Tiger Adventure Tours.
+Here’s an example from our client Niagara E-Bikes(opens in a new tab).

 Death of the stock photo

 Avoid using stock photos on your website.
-To be honest, a lot of the time people can tell that they’re stock photos.
+Oftentimes, potential customers can tell that they’re stock photos, causing them to distrust you from the get-go.
 You don’t need a professional photographer to take great photos.
 You can actually take great photos with just an iPhone and some understanding of how the iPhone’s cameras settings work.
-TourismTiger has a guide on how to take high quality photos with nothing but an iPhone.
-You can read it here, and get those stock photos off your site!
+We have a guide on how to take high quality photos(opens in a new tab) with nothing but an iPhone so you can get started and get those stock photos off your site!

-If you simply must use stock photos on your website, I recommend using UnSplash.
+If you simply must use stock photos on your website, our favorite site is Unsplash.
 They offer beautiful, free photos that don’t scream stock photo.